The Complete Paris Guide 2026: Secrets, Recommendations, Itineraries and Tips

 Updated:

-• Entry visa: Starting in the last quarter of 2026, Israelis will need an electronic ETIAS authorization before flying.
+• Entry visa (ETIAS visa): Starting in the last quarter of 2026, Israeli tourists will need an electronic ETIAS authorization before flying.
+More details In the France Visa Guide.

 ☀️